roadrunner-server/roadrunner-docs/docs/en/experimental/experimental.md

 # Experimental Features

 ## Introduction
-Starting from the RR `v2023.3.5` release, we have introduced a new feature called **Experimental Features**.
+Starting from the RR `v2023.3.4` release, we have introduced a new feature called **Experimental Features**.
 This feature allows you to try out new features that are not yet ready for production use.

 ## How to enable experimental features
-To enable experimental features, you need to run RR with the `-e` (`--experimental`) flag.
+To enable experimental features, you need to run RR with the `-e` (`--enable-experimental`) flag.
 For example:

 ```bash
 ./rr serve -e